 - Patients were found to have similar risk factors for infections with other Candida species, including: diabetes mellitus, recent surgery, recent antibiotics, and presence of central venous catheters.

-- The precise mode of transmission within the healthcare facility is not known; however, experience during these outbreaks suggests that C. auris might contaminate the environment of rooms of colonized or infected patients.
+- The precise mode of transmission within the healthcare facility is not known; however, experience during these outbreaks suggests that C. auris can persist on surfaces of healthcare environments of colonized or infected patients.

 CDC Interim Prevention and Control Recommendations for Hospitalized Patients with C. auris:

-The CDC has issued interim guidance on how healthcare facilities can respond to suspected cases of C. auris.
-There is NO CHANGE in current infection prevention practices for hand hygiene.
+The CDC has issued interim guidelines on how healthcare facilities can respond to suspected cases of C. auris.
+Clinicians should continue to use EPA- registered disinfectants and alcohol-based hand sanitizer in accordance with the CDC guidelines below.

-- Reporting – Healthcare facilities who suspect they have a patient with C. auris infection should contact state/local public health authorities and CDC (email@example.com)
+- Reporting – Healthcare facilities who suspect they have a patient with C. auris infection should contact state/local public health authorities and the CDC (firstname.lastname@example.org).

-- Environmental Cleaning – Anecdotal reports have suggested that C. auris may persist in the environment.
-Healthcare facilities who have patients with C. auris infection or colonization should ensure thorough daily and terminal cleaning and disinfection of these patient’s rooms.
-The hospital-grade disinfectant may fulfill the baseline fungal (fungicidal) disinfection requirements by using Trichophyton mentagrophytes.
-(Details may be found in 810.2200 EPA Guidelines).
+- Anecdotal reports have suggested that C. auris may persist in the environment.
+Healthcare facilities who have patients with C. auris infection or colonization should ensure thorough daily and terminal cleaning and disinfection of these patient’s rooms using an EPA-registered hospital-grade disinfectant effective against Clostridium difficile spores.
+This is a change from the original CDC recommendation to use a disinfectant with a fungal claim.

 If you have any additional questions, please contact PDI at (800) 999-6423.